Push/Pull logoPush/Pull

 Workout log showing sets, reps, and weight in Push/Pull

-This guide gives you a minimal workout log template you can start today, plus a simple progression rule to keep gains moving.
+This guide gives you a practical workout log template you can start today, plus a weekly review that keeps gains moving without overthinking.

 Download on the App StoreAvailable now on the App Store.